 About the Toolkit

-The Health Research and Educational Trust Disparities Toolkit team is proud to release this updated Toolkit.
+The AHA Disparities Toolkit team is proud to release this updated Toolkit.
 The Toolkit is a Web-based tool that provides hospitals, health systems, clinics, and health plans information and resources for systematically collecting race, ethnicity, and primary language data from patients.

 We trust you will find this Toolkit useful for educating and informing your staff about the importance of data collection, how to implement a framework to collect race, ethnicity, and primary language data at your organization, and ultimately how to use these data to improve quality of care for all populations.